michiganaerospace/mathtools/README.md

 >
 > OUTPUTS <a name='basis_object'></a>
 >   - **```basis — object```**: A basis object.
 Basis objects consolidate all
->     the information required to fit data with the basis.
-The basis object
+>     the information required to fit data.
+The basis object contains the
->     contains the following properties and methods:
+>     following properties and methods:
 >       - **```augment(y)```**: A method that takes in an ```nb_samples```
 >         length data vector, ```y```, and returns a properly augmented data
 >         vector.
 The vector is concatenated with the proper number of zeros